Adir-SL/Visual-Console/README.md

 </script>
 ```
 ## How does it work?
-Visual Console will present any of the following commands:
+Visual Console will display any of the following commands:
 1. alert()
 2. console.log()
 3. console.info()